PM says conspirators can’t intimidate his government

 that his government would continue its pro-development

-policies and the conspirators could not cower it with their
+policies and they could not cower it with their failed

-failed intrigues.
+intrigues.

 The prime minister was addressing a gathering after